dadhi/DryIoc/docs/DryIoc.Docs/RulesAndDefaultConventions.md

 ### WithoutImplicitCheckForReuseMatchingScope

-This rule turns Off the default [Implicit registration selection based on scope](RulesAndDefaultConventions#implicit-registration-selection-based-on-scope).
+This rule turns Off the [Implicit registration selection based on scope](RulesAndDefaultConventions#implicit-registration-selection-based-on-scope).

 ### ResolveIEnumerableAsLazyEnumerable